CLIMADA-project/climada_python/doc/guide/install.rst

 Spyder
 ^^^^^^

-Installing Spyder into the existing Anaconda environment for CLIMADA might fail depending on the exact versions of dependencies installed.
+Installing Spyder into the existing Conda environment for CLIMADA might fail depending on the exact versions of dependencies installed.
 Therefore, we recommend installing Spyder in a *separate* environment, and then connecting it to a kernel in the original ``climada_env``.

 #.
 Follow the `Spyder installation instructions <https://docs.spyder-ide.org/current/installation.html#installing-with-conda>`_.
-   Make sure you install it with ``conda``!
+   You can follow the "Conda" installation instructions.
+   Keep in mind you are using ``mamba``, though!

 #.
 Check the version of the Spyder kernel in the new environment:

    .. code-block:: shell

-      conda env export -n spyder-env | grep spyder-kernels
+      mamba env export -n spyder-env | grep spyder-kernels

    This will return a line like this: